Starting place Maerlant!

 By car

-After hiking, you can easily take the train (or bus) back from Blankenberge to Bruges.
+After your walk, simply take the train (or bus) back from Blankenberge to Knokke.

 By private bus/coach

-Having the coach drop you off at Bruges station and then pick you up again in Blankenberge is of course also possible.
+It is also possible to drop you off at the station in Knokke and then pick you up again in Blankenberge.

-For more information on getting off and on in Bruges and parking, please refer to the City of Bruges website.
+For more information about getting on and off in Knokke and parking, please refer to the Knokke-Heist website.

-Please note: picking up walkers in Blankenberge can only be done at the Blankenberge town hall.
-(John F. Kennedyplein 1).
-This is one of the few places where this is also allowed.
+Please note: walkers can only be picked up at Blankenberge Town Hall (John F. Kennedyplein 1).
+This is one of the few places where this is permitted.
 This location is just a five-minute walk from the start site and traffic can circulate much more smoothly there.
+In the meantime, the coach can be parked in Blankenberge at the coach park (Groenestraat 86 in Blankenberge).

 Or, of course, by bike or on foot!